Summarize Meeting Notes with AI

 - Re-run with Claude, GPT-5-class or Gemini to compare summary styles

-- Per-action sparks with the price shown before you confirm
+- Per-action Balance with the price shown before you confirm

 Worked example: summarize meeting notes with ai